 To encourage and motivate a senior with dementia to engage in exercising, plan to work out together.
 This way it is possible to demonstrate the movements and help the individual when necessary – keeping in mind that performing the exercises independently as much as possible is an excellent way to increase self-esteem and confidence.

 Unclear where to begin?
-Try out these exercises, according to the senior’s ability level.
+Our caregivers recommend trying out these exercises, according to the senior’s ability level.

 Activities for Early and Mid-Stage Dementia